CrazyBarons/ProjectShooter/Parameters README.txt

 -ReloadTime is a float number, determining how many seconds have to pass after a shot is fired before firing the next one.

 -TrackLength is an integer number, determining how many signals the player has to pass before the end of the road is reached.

+-Player Speed is a float number, determining how fast the character runs, and how fast the camera has to follow him.